cjbt/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. There are only three lines of code needed to make a server, import, declaration and server.listen.
+1. Express routing, separation of concern and making the file organization clean.
+1. There are 4 homies

 - [ ] Describe Middleware?

+1. Middlewares are generally a function that is run between other functions as a bypass.
+In Express, they are run based on order they are placed on the server.
+There are three types: built-in middlewares that comes with express, third party middleware that you install through a package manager, and a custom middleware that you can make on your own.

 - [ ] Describe a Resource?

+1. Everything is a resource in REST API.
+What you get back, what you insert, information that gets used.

 - [ ] What can the API return to help clients know if a request was successful?

+1. An API can return HTTP status codes and messages to tell clients whether a request was successful or not

 - [ ] How can we partition our application into sub-applications?

+1. We use express routers to split applications into sub-applications by calling the built in middleware express.Router()

 ## Project Setup